Akshat79-art/Akshat79-art/README.md

 - 👋 Hi, I’m Akshat
-- 👀 I’m interested in intern positions in Web Development and Python.
+- 👀 I’m interested in intern positions in Software Development.
 - 🌱 Currently working on React and Python.
 - 💞️ Looking to collaborate on real time projects.
-- 📫 How to reach me: Drop a mail at akshat.surana2014@gmail.com
+- 📫 Reach me: Drop a mail at akshat.surana2014@gmail.com

 <!---
 Akshat79-art/Akshat79-art is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.